nchah/freebase-triples/README.md

     - URLs to freebase.com or w3.org are used, not just the Freebase mids.
 All freebase.com addresses no longer work following the site shutdown but remain in the data dump as unique identifiers.
     - A mix of freebase.com and w3.org schemas are used, especially as predicates in the triples.
     - There are over 1.9 billion triples and thus the same amount of lines in the entire data dump.
+    - The triples are already sorted alphabetically in some columns.

 - Tasks: